quliang93/RARL/README.md

 ### 1.4 Environment check
 After the environment configuration is complete, you can follow the steps below to verify if the configuration was successful.
+You can use a tool like Conda to manage your environment.
+The other required packages for the environment can be referenced in `stra_rl_environment.yaml`.
+I have created a package environment named `carla12` for the entire project.
 #### 1.4.1 launch carla

 ```Shell